-Prediabetes doesn’t usually show symptoms which is why it’s important to talk to your primary care physician (PCP) about getting tested to know for sure.
+Prediabetes doesn’t usually show symptoms, which is why it’s important to talk to your primary care physician (PCP) about getting tested to know for sure.
 A simple blood test will confirm if you have prediabetes.
 Risk factors for prediabetes

 If you have any of these risk factors, you should talk to your PCP to see if testing is needed.
+Getting tested for prediabetes is easy and generally involves bloodwork.

 If you do test positive for prediabetes, you can make lifestyle changes to prevent or delay Type 2 diabetes.
 Maintaining a healthy weight is a great place to start.
 Incorporating 2.5 hours of moderate exercise per week can also help you lower your risk.